There is more to a relational database than simply a set of related tables. You can also find the following objects in a relational database:

 A trigger is a special stored procedure that automatically fires whenever a user updates, deletes, or inserts data, depending on how you define the trigger.
 You associate a trigger with a table or columns within a table.
 Triggers are useful for automatically maintaining business rules in a database.

 You can also install Java classes into the database.
 Java classes provide a powerful way of building logic into your database.
-See Tutorial: Using Java in the database.
+See Creating a Java class for use with SQL Anywhere.

 Users and groups Each user of a database has a user ID and password.
 You can set permissions for each user so that confidential information is kept private and users are prevented from making unauthorized changes.
 Users can be assigned to groups to make the administration of permissions easier.